edoardocarra/jvideon/README.md

 * VIDEO ids

 ### VIDEO
 The videos included into the final one.
+We can specify multiple paths for a VIDEO element.
+This means that the VIDEO is the composition of multiple videos.
 Each VIDEO is composed of:

 * A unique id
 * A name
-* path to video
+* path list to videos `["video_1.mp4","video_2.mp4"]`
-* FILTER ids
+* FILTER id list for every video `[[filters for video_0.mp4], [filters for video_1.mp4]]`

 ### FILTER
 Transformations applied to the video.
 Each FILTER is composed of: